khilang/khi/reference.md

 - Tuples can be expressed without square brackets.
 - Text expressions can easily be delimited.

-In tuple expressions, [expressions](#expression) are delimited by colons `:` surrounded by whitespace.
+In tuple expressions, [expressions](#expression) are delimited by a tilde `~`.
 If the first expression yields a tag with no elements, the following expressions represent the arguments of that tag.
 Otherwise, the expressions form a tuple.

 <details>